odinhufnagl/react-native-reactive-styles/README.md

 props structured as prop={styles().property1}

 Notice: You must run npm install on the folder to get it to work in your project

+Not that wellmade so it will not detect certain cases, so all cases should be looked upon so you do not remove a style when it is in fact used.